marc-aurele-besner/hardhat-awesome-cli/README.md

 ## 🏗️ To do:
 - Start working on documentation
 - Deployment contract generator
-- Offer to run Forge test on all or single test contracts if forge setting is detected
 - Make 'Run coverage tests' available only if the task is exported by hardhat
 - More Settings:
     - Handle directory for file exeption